Recreation in the

 Try out the homemade fudge, handmade pastries and wild berry jams (The Keweenaw Peninsula is one of the few places in the nation that the thimbleberry is found).

-Biking: A great way to enjoy the natural beauty of the area is by bicycle.
-There are many miles of paved highways and rustic gravel roads to take you through the scenic wilderness.
-Rentals and tours are available.
-Biking is not permitted on Isle Royale.
+BIKING: A great way to enjoy the natural beauty of the area is by bicycle.
+There are many miles of exciting trails, paved highways and rustic gravel roads to take you through the scenic wilderness.
+The Keweenaw Peninsula is home to four designated mountain bike trail systems and has nearly 100 miles of sweet singletrack trails within an hour's drive of each other, inlcuding an IMBA designated "Epic Ride" in Copper Harbor.
+The Keweenaw hosts four very exciting mountain bike races during the year.

 Brockway Mountain Drive: This scenic road takes you 735 feet above lake level, (1,337 feet above sea level) for a breathtaking view of the mountains and Lake Superior.
 On a clear day Isle Royale can be seen from this vantage point as well as large cargo ships bound for the Soo Locks or Duluth.
 Outstanding fall color drive.